gmluqa/mypolar/README.md

 }
 ```

-# Instructions
+# Credits

-I made this for personal usage, so it only lists pills I personally take, if you would like more listed, let me know or submit a PR.
+I made this for personal usage, so it only lists pills I personally take, if you would like more listed, let me know or simply fork the project and list your own in the "pill_types" array.